-The Life Science Degree provides a solid foundation on which students build academic pathway for further study in life science disciplines, such as biology, zoology, botany and ecology.
-Aligning with coursework offered at four-year institutions, the Life Science Degree offers students the first two years of a Bachelor's of Science degree in a life science.
-This Degree combines theoretical and practical applications of life science concepts throughout coursework.
+The Life Science degree provides the foundation for a diversified background in the biological sciences including general biology, botany, ecology, microbiology, physiology, zoology or pre-medical or pre-veterinary sciences.
+The Life Science degree offers students the first two years of a Bachelor's of Science degree with specific academic pathways and transfer opportunities.
+This degree combines theoretical and practical applications of life science concepts throughout coursework.